Just a Couple is a new BBC Three comedy series about the trials and tribulations of a hilarious millennial couple and their clashes.

 6# Are relationships among young black folks in trouble and under pressure from all the popular culture cheating influences etc. Or are the younguns more about this relationship life?

 Michael: I can’t speak for the younger generation.
-But from what I’ve seen amongst my peers, I believe I am seeing a rise in relationship and building families.
-Maybe Jay Z and Beyoncé and Stormzy and Maya👀 Yes I’m single and boy do I want my Beyoncé / Maya queen to just slide in DM’s already.
+But from what I’ve seen amongst my peers, I believe I am seeing a rise in relationships and building families.
+Maybe Jay Z and Beyoncé and Stormzy and Maya👀 Yes I’m single and boy do I want my Beyoncé / Maya queen to just slide in my DM’s already.

 Frieda: Yes, we are in trouble, and no it’s not just black folks.
 Commitment is definitely an issue.

 7# Michael, you spent some time in America recently, what’s it like out there for an actor, are you staying with us in the UK or are you planning on relocating like some of your peers?

 Michael: My time in the US was life-changing.
 It was the toughest and most challenging journey I’ve ever embarked on.
 But I would do it again in a heartbeat.
 Because not only did I grow as an actor but also as a human being.
 I learned a lot about life, culture, the arts, languages, people, food, music etc. Just leaving everything behind to focus on becoming the best version of you was the best gift I could give myself.
 Growing as an actor is simultaneous with growing as a human being (as Stella Adler would say) and I now live by that ethos.

 For a UK actor out there it’s tough, as not having a visa to work can close a few doors for you but it’s not impossible to get work with the right people behind you.
 I’ll be staying in the UK for the rest of this year as I’m currently working on a TV show here.
 But would also love to work out in the US.
 When I do, I will relocate there but just for that period of filming.